percona/k8spxc-docs/docs/TLS.md

 ### Check your certificates for expiration

-1. First, check the necessary secrets names (`my-cluster-ssl` and `my-cluster-ssl-internal` by default):
+1. First, check the necessary secrets names (`cluster1-ssl` and `cluster1-ssl-internal` by default):

     ```bash
     $ kubectl get certificate